laurabpaulsen/emotions_dkpol/README.md

 # emotions_dkpol
 This repository holds the code for the final project for Cultural Data Science.
-The aim is to investigate the dynamics on danish twitter before, during and after the election in November 2022.
+The aim is to investigate the dynamics of the emoitions expressed on danish twitter before, during and after the election in November 2022.
 This is done using emotion classification followed summarising the probablitity distributions of the emotions.
-Finally relative entropy measures, novelty, resonance and transience, are found for the probability distributions.
+Finally relative entropy measures, novelty, resonance and transience are found for the probability distributions.

 ![image](fig/all_emotions_normalized.png)